skip to main content

 If you have a standalone router, it’s time to set that up as well.
 If you have a modem/router combo unit (also called a gateway), you can skip this next step and move on to setting up your Wi-Fi network.

 Step 1: Connect an Ethernet cable from the back of your modem to the Ethernet port labeled “WAN” on your router.
-Most routers have several Ethernet ports for connecting to devices like laptops, but only one is designated to connect to the modem.
+Most routers have several Ethernet ports for connecting to devices like laptops, but normally, only one is designated for connecting to the modem (some have two).

 Step 2: Connect the router’s power cable to a power outlet and wait while the device boots.
 Just like with your modem, your router likely has a series of LED status indicator lights to tell you when the equipment is online and ready.